-Consistent with industry practice, the Company generally offers its customers the right to return inventory within 3 to 6 months prior to product expiration and up to 12 months thereafter (the "return period").
+Consistent with industry practice, the Company generally offers its customers the right to return inventory within three to six months prior to product expiration and up to 12 months thereafter (the "return period").
 Product returns are identified by their manufacturing lot number.
-Because the Company manufactures in bulk, lot sizes are generally large and, therefore, shipments of a particular lot may occur over a 1-to-3 month period.
+Because the Company manufactures in bulk, lot sizes are generally large and, therefore, shipments of a particular lot may occur over a one-to-three month period.
 As a result, although the Company cannot associate a product return with the actual shipment in which such lot was included, the Company can reasonably estimate the period (in months) over which the entire lot was shipped and sold.
 The Company uses this information to estimate the average time period between lot shipment (and sale) and return for each product, which the Company refers to as the "return lag."
 The shelf life of most of the Company's products ranges between 18-36 months.
 Because returns of expired products are heavily concentrated during the return period, and given the Company's historical data, it is able to reasonably estimate return lags for each of its products.
 These return lags are periodically reviewed and updated, as necessary, to reflect the Company's best knowledge of facts and circumstances.
 Using sales and return data (including return lags), the Company determines a rolling average monthly return rate to estimate its returns reserve.
-The Company supplements this calculation with additional information including customer and product specific channel inventory levels, competitive developments, external market factors, the Company continuously monitors factors that could affect its estimates and revises the reserves as necessary.
+The Company supplements this calculation with additional information including customer and product specific channel inventory levels, competitive developments, external market factors, the Company's planned introductions of similar new products and other qualitative factors in evaluating the reasonableness of the returns reserve.
+The Company continuously monitors factors that could affect its estimates and revises the reserves as necessary.
 The Company's estimates of expected future returns are subject to change based on unforeseen events and uncertainties.